ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 To avoid resource exhaustion, the server artificially lowers the actual limits returned in the throttling headers.

-The remaining keyword then advertises only 9 quota units for the next 50 seconds to slow down the client.
+The remaining parameter then advertises only 9 quota units for the next 50 seconds to slow down the client.

 Note that the server could have lowered even the other